 We suggest that you begin a rape claim by having a free consultation with one of our team.
 You’ll find our contact details on the webpage.
 We won’t charge you for this conversation, it just helps us to understand your case and look at the evidence that you have already collected.
 We can then advise you on the next steps to take.

-Accident claims are highly experienced in the field of rape compensation.
-We have a specialised team who understands the trauma that you are feeling and are there to offer you the support that you need.
+Accident claims are highly experienced in the field of rape compensation claims.
+We have a specialised team who understands the trauma that you are feeling and are there to offer you the support that you need in pursuing rape victim compensation.
 We know that you want the process to be as quick and easy as possible.

 Sexual violence and assault information to those supporting someone who has been through an attack or the victim themselves.